 What follows is a collection of stories from MOFGA members, staff, volunteers and the community in response to the theme: “first frost.”
-These stories first appeared in MOFGA Stories segment in fall 2021 issue of The Maine Organic Farmer & Gardener.
+These stories first appeared in the MOFGA Stories segment in the fall 2021 issue of The Maine Organic Farmer & Gardener.

 We scrambled among the rambling, leafy vines, crating squash as fast as we could and trucked it to the tractor shed for storage.
 We piled the 50-pound crates, totaling about a ton, full of pumpkins and acorn, butternut and buttercup squash on planks.
 A killing frost was predicted for that night: the first real frost of the season.

 When the squash was all in, we went on to the rest of the frost-tender crops.
 By sunset, the kitchen was packed with tomatoes, zucchini, green beans and summer squash.
 Oregano, basil, thyme, dill, marjoram and sage scented the room like steam off a winter soup.
 In the back room, buckets of flowers perfumed the air: red zinnias, pink and yellow snap dragons, purple larkspur and white baby’s breath (imagine an infant’s breath full of tiny stars!), all rescued in a pitched attempt to snatch summer from the jaws of winter.